Cohomological rigidity of manifolds with torus actions: I: Preliminaries

 If $(\underline{X},\underline{A})=(D^2, S^1)$, i.e. the pairs $(X_i,A_i)$ are identically $(D^2, S^1)$, then the space $\mathcal {Z}_K(D^2,S^1)$ is referred to as a \emph{moment-angle complex} and simply denoted by $\mathcal {Z}_K$; in the case $(\underline{X},\underline{A})=(D^1, S^0)$, the space $\Rr\ZZ_K=\ZZ_K(D^1,S^0)$ is referred to as a \emph{real moment-angle complex}.

 Note that $\ZZ_K\subset (D^2)^m$, the standard coordinatewise action of the $m$-torus $T^m=\mathbb{R}^m/\mathbb{Z}^m$ on $(D^2)^m$ induces a \emph{canonical} $T^m$-action on $\ZZ_K$.

-A result of Cai \cite[Corollary 2.10]{C17} says that $\ZZ_K$ is a closed orientable topological manifold of dimension $m+n$ if and only if $K$ is a generalized homology $(n-1)$-sphere.
+A result of Cai \cite[Corollary 2.10]{C17} says that $\ZZ_K$ is a closed orientable topological manifold of dimension $m+n$ if and only if $K$ is a homology $(n-1)$-sphere.
 In this case, we call $\ZZ_K$ a \emph{moment-angle manifold}.
-In particular, if $K$ is a starshaped sphere, then $\ZZ_K$ admits a smooth structure (see \cite[Chapter 6]{BP15}).
-In general, the smoothness of $\ZZ_K$ is open.
+In particular, if $K$ is a polytopal sphere (see \cite[Corollary 6.2.5]{BP15}) or a starshaped sphere (\cite{PU12}), then there exists a smooth structure on $\ZZ_K$ compatible with its canonical torus action.
+In general, the question whether $\ZZ_K$ has a smooth tructure is open.